runrig-coop/hedgerows/index.md

     technologies deployed at-scale and industry-wide.
 It's also debateable whether free culture made significant gains beyond generally raising awareness.
-Despite a modicum of publicity, the majority of their legal battles were still losses.s
+Despite a modicum of publicity, the majority of their legal battles were still losses.

-This may be where the cognitive dissonance arises between these two seemingly sympathetic grassroots movements.
-In an era of tepid U.S. politics, predicated largely on consumer protections, both have been portrayed as more or less progressive movements.
-This broad assessment, however, smoothes over their rugged contours, which upon closer inspection reveal an internally diverse and potentially fractious political landscape.
-Situated amidst the broader context of contemporary global politics, its even harder to ignore the disparities.
+This may be where the cognitive dissonance arises between these two seemingly sympathetic movements.
+In an era of tepid U.S. politics, predicated largely on consumer protection, both have been portrayed as more or less progressive movements.
+This broad assessment, however, smoothes over their rugged political contours.
+Upon closer inspection, each was internally quite diverse, containing fractious constituencies who held disparate motivations that were sometimes directly opposed to one other.
+Situated amidst the broader context of contemporary geopolitics, its even harder to ignore the diversity of ideology.
 For the technologists, we see this most evidently in the contrasts between Indymedia and the EFF.
-If the organic and local food movements correspond to one side or another, it's undoubtedly the techno-liberarianism side of the coin.
-Joel Salatin is an excellent stand-in for John Perry Barlow, on this account.
+If the organic and local food movements correspond to one of these two fronts, it's undoubtedly the techno-liberarianism side of the schism.
+Virginia farmer Joel Salatin, the self-described "Christian libertarian environmentalist capitalist" and darling of the local food world back then, makes an excellent stand-in for John Perry Barlow in this regard.

-This still begs the question: was there a corresponding collectivist movement in agriculture and food during this period, something akin to Indymedia?
+This still begs the question: was there a corresponding collectivist movement in food and agriculture during this period in the U.S., something analogous to Indymedia?
 And if so, where?
-I've given short shrift to this recent history of sustainable food in this essay, but...
+I've given short shrift to the recent history of sustainable farming in this essay, and I will have to address that history in a subsequent essay, since this one is already three times the length I'd originally intended.
+For my own understanding, I needed to bring these two movements to account before I could begin grappling with the more nuanced aspects of the commons and enclosure.
+Because I first encountered the commons through open source software, that's where it made the most sense to begin unravelling my own associations with the concept.

+My personal exploration of the commons is also situated within a specific community of practice, principally the Gathering for Open Agricultural Technology, but also Social.Coop and the Skywoman community.
+I think it's critical to acknowledge this, because my own understanding, and in fact the very content of this essay, has proceeded directly from the conversations I've shared with the people in those communities.
+Those conversations began long before the gathering in Rhinebeck in 2022, and have continued right up through the time of writing this.
+Whatever criticism I may have expressed regarding sutainable agriculture or open technology, they did ultimately bring me to this time and place where such a dialogue was possible.
+All navel-gazing aside, it's not lost on me that this environment, the set of social relations, professional ties, and friendships of many years that comprise this network of theorists and practictioners, is just as much a part of the commons as anything that can be pushed to a public GitHub repository or licensed under the GPL.
+In the end, that may be the greatest bulwark we have against all future enclosures.